 Breaching is defined and can be seen as an intentional jump from the water.
-Dolphins and porpoises do breach the water but are known as leaping.
+Dolphins and porpoises breach the water, which is known as leaping.

 Some whales breach from different angles.
-Sperm whales swim vertically up to the water’s surface to breach, whereas right whales and humpback whales which can swim in shallow water will swim horizontally before they breach.
+Sperm whales swim vertically up to the water’s surface to breach, whereas right and humpback whales, which can swim in shallow water, will swim horizontally before they breach.

-By using their speed, their head and fluke rise up and then down which allows them to leap out of the water.
+Their head and fluke rise up and then down using their speed, allowing them to leap out of the water.

-Although breaches are defined as 40% of the whale emerges from the water, full breaches are possible.
+Although breaches are defined as 40% of the whale emerging from the water, total violations are possible.
 Humpback whales need to reach near their full speed of 8 meters per second to complete a full breach.

-Although breaches can occur in many different ways, the sight that most people have seen either in the wild, on video, or in photos is a whale that is twisting to land on its side or back.
+Although breaches can occur in many different ways, the sight that most people have seen in the wild, on video, or in photos is a whale twisting to land on its side or back.

 Why Do Whales Breach?